Skip to content

 Usage

-• settings: A configuration object that defines the behavior of the table and its nested tables.
-The configuration for the main table is defined under the rootTable key.
+• config: A configuration object that defines the behavior of the table and its nested tables.

 Parameters